katewhee/networking-course/_labs/nibbletorrent-peer.md

 - Your application must print the response to `stdout`.
 All other class norms must be followed (e.g., print errors to `stderr`, correct return codes, etc.).

 - You must be able to upload and download data at the same time with other peers.

+- You must support up to 5 concurrent connections with different peers.

 ## Testing